 The Mission of the Department of Materials Science and Engineering is to provide qualified students with a relevant education in Materials Science and Engineering preparing them for a productive and rewarding career.
 While this mission is consistent with the overall mission of the University and the School of Engineering, the Department focuses on providing an education that is both learning and practice oriented.
 With its high faculty-to-student ratio, the Department provides unique course options, extensive laboratory experiences, along with research and Co-Op internships that have adapted to the changing requirement of employers and graduate schools.

-Through continuous feedback from students, alumni, and employers the Department has developed a curriculum that emphasizes basic science, engineering, and design.
+Through continuous feedback from students, alumni, and employers the Department maintains an up-to-date curriculum that emphasizes basic science, engineering, and design.
 Moreover, the curriculum provides flexibility and diversity in allowing students to select areas of concentration that are in the forefront of technology today.

 Program Educational Objectives